The Age

 The Age is a daily newspaper in Melbourne, Australia, that has been published since 1854.
 Owned and published by Nine Entertainment, The Age primarily serves Victoria, but copies also sell in Tasmania, the Australian Capital Territory and border regions of South Australia and southern New South Wales.
 It is delivered both in print and digital formats.
-The newspaper shares some articles with its sister newspaper the Sydney Morning Herald.
+The newspaper shares some articles with its sister paper The Sydney Morning Herald.

 The Age is considered a newspaper of record for Australia, and has variously been known for its investigative reporting, with its journalists having won dozens of Walkley Awards, Australia's most prestigious journalism prize.
-As of March 2020, The Age had a monthly readership of 5.321 million.
+As of March 2020, The Age had a monthly readership of 5.4 million.
+As of September 2024, this had fallen to 4.55 million.

 History

 Foundation

 The Age was founded by three Melbourne businessmen: brothers John and Henry Cooke (who had arrived from New Zealand in the 1840s) and Walter Powell.
 The first edition appeared on 17 October 1854.